rush2archit/fitness-subscription-management/README.md

-# tgym - Gym Management system
+# fitness-subscription-management - Gym Management system

-**Tgym is a small gym management system empowering the gym owner to manage subscriptions (gym, trainer & diet)  of their clients.**
+**fitness-subscription-management is a small gym management system empowering the gym owner to manage subscriptions (gym, trainer & diet)  of their clients.**

 ## Various modules include
  - Addition of new members